Frequently asked questions

 I can't find Rocks at my local store.
 Can you help?

-> Rocks Squashes can be found in most of the major supermarkets (Tesco, Sainsbury’s & Waitrose) both in store and online as well as in Ocado, in Health Food Stores and on this site.
+Rocks Squashes can be found in most of the major supermarkets (Tesco, Sainsbury’s & Waitrose), both in store and online, as well as in Ocado, Health Food Stores and on this website.
 Rocks is not always stocked in all stores so if you cannot find our squashes in your local store, we recommend speaking to a senior member of the store staff and making a request.
 It may be helpful to know that many Independent stores will order products on request too.
 This can often help and encourage some stores to start selling our drinks.

-> Why do I need to keep my Rocks bottle in the Fridge?
+Why do I need to keep my Rocks bottle in the Fridge?

 Our products should have a good shelf life, and can last for several months unopened, see the best before end date.
 The important difference to note with Rocks drinks is that after opening, the drinks must be refrigerated and consumed within around three weeks.
 Once open, the natural juice within the product is exposed to spores in the air which can lead to product deterioration, mould growth or fermentation, and the juice content in the products behaves in a is similar way to fresh juice if left unrefrigerated - because there are no additives in the product to preserve it.

 No!
 Our Rocks range are soft drinks.
 (They can be used to flavour cocktails!)